Dermatologic Manifestations of Urticarial Vasculitis Medication

 Indomethacin (Indocin)

-Only NSAID reported effective in urticarial vasculitis.
-Rapidly absorbed; metabolism occurs in liver by demethylation, deacetylation, and glucuronide conjugation; inhibits prostaglandin synthesis.
+Indomethacin is the only NSAID reported effective in urticarial vasculitis.
+It is rapidly absorbed; metabolism occurs in the liver by demethylation, deacetylation, and glucuronide conjugation.
+Indomethacin inhibits prostaglandin synthesis.

 Cytotoxic agents